postmillennium-MTB/the-viscosity-ledger/README.md

 - **Damping circuit controls** the clickers can't reach: free bleed, compression crossover, independent rebound crossover, cavitation ceiling
 - **Negative tokens** down to −1.5 (Noken-style high-volume air cap), flattening the spring curve
-- **Simulate 5 runs** — progressive heat build across a day, drawn as a fan of curves
+- **Simulate 5 runs** — progressive heat build across a day, drawn as a fan of curves, with a per-run commentary underneath that reads the ambient temperature first and then works through what the heat did to that specific set of five laps
-- **3D surface** — compression force over shaft speed × oil temperature, with a cavitation plane
+- **3D surface** *(work in progress)* — compression or rebound force over shaft speed × oil temperature, with a cavitation plane, a rotatable view and an X/Y/Z key
 - **Conversation panel** — plain-prose comparison of the active setups, with an "explain it like I'm 15" version underneath
 - **Under the Hood panel** — every formula, with confidence tiering
+- **Dual units everywhere** — every temperature in the tool is given in both °C and °F

+---

+## The 3D surface — status

+The 3D panel is explicitly a work in progress and says so on screen.

+What works: a true azimuth rotation (⟲ / ⟳ in 15° steps, plus RESET), axis placement that follows the rotation so tick labels always sit outside the box, an X/Y/Z key above the chart, and tap-to-read values off the surface.

+What doesn't yet: the surface is depth-sorted with a painter's algorithm on quad centroids, which can mis-layer where the sheet folds back on itself.
+Fixing it properly means sorting triangles rather than quads.
+Read the 3D panel as a shape; the 2D panel is the trustworthy view.

 ---